New reported Covid-19 outbreaks in Traveller community double in a week

 In other settings, there were 29 new outbreaks associated with schools, down one on the previous week.

-Family outbreaks in private homes remain the highest number of outbreaks with 162 reported, a reduction of eight from the number notified the previous week.
+Family outbreaks in private homes remain the highest number of outbreaks with 162 reported last week, a reduction of eight from the number notified the previous week.

 There were no new outbreaks reported in nursing homes and just one reported in a hospital - an illustration of the protection brought to these settings as a result of vaccinations.